vagoel/assessment-frontend-2019/README.md

-# Please note that given the time contriants (4hrs) , I could not spend time styling the app.
+# Please note that given the time constraints (4hrs) , I could not spend time on styling the app.

 # Slate Frontend Test Assignment